 - Who their biggest competitors are

-If you’re new to product management, read our article outlining how to conduct a win/loss analysis.
-Conducting a win/loss analysis can help your entire organization improve customer acquisition and retention strategies and grow the business.
+If you’re new to product management, read our article outlining how to conduct a win-loss analysis.
+It can help your entire organization improve customer acquisition and retention strategies and grow the business.

-There are many ways to conduct a win/loss analysis.
-Incorporating quantitative (numbers-based and measurable) and qualitative (interpretation-based and descriptive) data into your win/loss analysis will help you find detailed insights from your evaluators.
+There are many ways to conduct a win-loss analysis.
+Incorporating quantitative (numbers-based and measurable) and qualitative (interpretation-based and descriptive) data into your analysis will help you find detailed insights from your evaluators.

-When looking at quantitative data, there are several formulas that will help you with the following win/loss analysis tasks:
+When looking at quantitative data, several formulas will help you with the following win-loss analysis tasks:

-- Compare the number of opportunities won against opportunities lost
+- Compare the number of opportunities won against the number of opportunities lost

 - Understand how lost and won opportunities compare to your total opportunities